 - Slide your hand through your locks and pull it out.
 Got more than 5 hairs on your palm?
 Your mane is on its way to a sorry state.
 So, it needs help.
 The first aid is cutting.

 - Carefully study the ends.
 Got split ends which are longer than 1 mm?
 Go get a cut.
 NOT a trim – a good cut.
 Take off some serious length.
 Opt for a bob or even a pixie.

 - Take a look at the color.
 Roots have grown out and look quite unpleasant, the rest of the hair is dull and dehydrated?
 Time to cut your locks as short as possible and even out the color.

 - Take one hair in your hand, squeeze the top between two fingers and slightly pull at the end with another hand.
 Did you break it?
-Go make an appointment.
+Go make an appointment to a professional hairstylist.

 Don’t get upset…

-- Braids, ponytails and other hairstyles.
-If you want to protect your long hair from the UV rays, try not to wear it down.
-Tie it into knots, buns, braids, dreadlocks.
+- If you want to protect your long hair from the UV rays, try not to wear it down.
+Tie it into knots, short hair buns, braids, dreadlocks.
 Choose whatever you want.
 This way the hair will be much safer from the heat and other negative impacts.

 Whatever you decided to do with your hair this summer, don’t ever forget to care for it.
 When you are young, hair care is often minimal.
 But as you get older, you will notice how your hair absolutely refuses to look as wonderful as before.
 In order not to face disappointment, start learning how to care for your hair when you are young.